kindomi/kindomi.net/index.md

 Many people are already contributing in meaningful ways.
 Here’s how you can join:

 ### 1. **Stay Connected**
-- Subscribe to our Substack: [domijin.substack.com](https://domijin.substack.com)
+- Subscribe to our Substack: [domijin.substack.com](https://substack.com/@domijin)
   (Paid subscriptions are appreciated but not required for full access.)

 ### 2. **Engage in Self-Reflection**
 - Reflect on your calling and purpose.
-Share your insights—we would love to learn from your perspective.
+Share your insights—we would love to learn from your perspective (especially if you wanna join us).

 ### 3. **Get Involved**
-- **Share Your Insights**: [Book a time](https://calendar.app.google/SwJBne6hKzTUCSTN7) to discuss your thoughts and findings.
+- **Share Your Insights**: [Book a time](https://calendar.app.google/SwJBne6hKzTUCSTN7) to discuss your thoughts and findings (please be mindful & prepared).
 - **Join the Mission**: Explore how your skills, ideas, or expertise could contribute.

----

-# **What We’re Focusing On**
-> last updated: 1/3/2025

-1. **User Research & Product Design**: if someone you care may benefit from this mission, please share the contact with us by filling [this form](https://forms.gle/GSrZhxmtSJbFAFy9A).
-We would reach out and keep you posted on what we learn and how we plan to help.
-2. **Market Research & Business Strategy**

-Are you an experienced designer or an expert in senior care who resonates with our mission?
-Please [reach out](mailto:domi.jin@kindomi.net) and share your passion and past work with us.

 ---